Today's Articles

 Around 1915, he and Armand Piron started a New Orleans-based publishing company, which was in business for several years.
 Two years later, he and Williams put together a vaudeville act with Piron on the violin and Williams playing piano and singing.
 While touring, they became acquainted with W.C.
 Handy, who helped them place some of their compositions in Memphis music stores.
 An essential concert in Atlanta was moved from a Black auditorium to a white one because so many whites wanted to attend.
 Handy asked Williams and Piron to join him.
 The concert was successful, and the New Orleans duo stopped the show.

-About this time, Williams claimed to be the first songwriter to use the word jazz on a piece of sheet music, and his business card began touting him as "The Originator of Jazz and Boogie Woogie.”
+At that time, Williams claimed to be the first songwriter to use the word jazz on a piece of sheet music, and his business card began touting him as "The Originator of Jazz and Boogie Woogie.”
 Williams moved to Chicago in 1920, opening a music store near the Vendome Theater that proved so lucrative that he eventually owned three in the city.
 Williams did not confine his energies to mere proprietorship.
 In 1920, when the public first heard of a Black woman's voice singing the blues, they wanted more.
 His entrepreneurial skills enabled him to profit from this next phase in the entertainment business: selling recordings of Black female blues singers.

 In 1921, Williams married blues singer Eva Taylor, one of the first female singers heard on the radio.
 Her performances and style influenced many future vocal stars.
 Williams understood the potential selling power of New Orleans music in the North.
 Since New York City was the center of the music publishing business, he sold his Chicago music stores in 1923 and moved there.
 He rented space in the Gaiety Theater Building at 1547 Broadway.
 This was already established as an office building for other Black entertainers, including Bert Williams, Will Vodery, Pace and Handy, and Perry Bradford.
 In February of that year, he and Bessie Smith went to Columbia to record her first songs.
-The first release featured Smith accompanied by Williams on piano Gulf Coast Blues and was composed by Williams and published by his company.
+The first release featured Smith accompanied by Williams on piano Gulf Coast Blues.
+It was composed by Williams and published by his company.

 Williams accompanied Smith on many songs she recorded during that highly productive year and claimed writer's credit on such numbers as "Baby, Won't You Please Come Home" and "T'ain't Nobody's Bizness If I Do."
 However, Williams had a reputation for claiming credit for works he did not compose entirely on his own, and the origins of many of these songs remain in doubt.
 He convinced Smith that she was under contract with Columbia.
-She had signed a contract naming him as her manager, and he was pocketing half of her recording fee.
+She had signed a contract naming him her manager; he was pocketing half of her recording fee.

 This episode ended when Smith and a boyfriend made a surprise trip to Williams' office, demanding that she be released from that obligation and allowed to sign directly with Columbia.
 On the other hand, Willie "The Lion" Smith claimed that Williams was the first New Orleans musician to influence jazz in New York and credited Williams with helping other Black songwriters like himself, James P. Johnson, and Fats Waller.